Alban999/RPG-Game/README.md

 # RPG-Game

 This game is a role-playing game that consists of the evolution of a Polytechnique student within ULB (Université Libre de Bruxelles).
-The main character is a student who, through various peripeties (like taking exams, partying, ...), will have to progress in order to obtain his diploma from Polytechnique.
+The main character is a student who, through various peripeties (like taking exams, partying, etc.), will have to progress in order to obtain his diploma from Polytechnique.

 Our architecture is composed of 4 Design Patterns:
 - Controller : contains the Keyboard class which allows to create commands for the game.